- Chlamydia is spread through unprotected sex.

 What types of birth control protect against chlamydia?

 The only types of birth control that protect against chlamydia are male latex and polyurethane condoms and female condoms.
 Latex condoms are the best protection against chlamydia.
-Polyurethane condoms and female condoms also provide some protection against STIs.
+Polyurethane condoms and female condoms also provide some protection against chlamydia.